 This All America Winner for 1992 was bred by the W. Atlee Burpee Company.
-The objective was to diminish the plant size so that dill could be grown in containers and the smallest of gardens.
+The objective was to diminish the plant size so that the dill could be grown in containers and the smallest of gardens.
 In addition to pickles, this variety will make a welcome addition to salads and it is a lovely ornamental plant with its yellow flowers, deep green foliage, and compact growth habit.
-150 seeds.

 Germination: 10-14 days

-Light Needs: Sun
+Light Needs: Full sun

-Soil Needs: Fertile, well drained
+Soil Needs: Average to Fertile, well-drained

-Uses: Culinary, medicinal, attracts bees and beneficials
+Uses: Culinary, medicinal, flowers attract bees and beneficial insects

 Care: Water well during prolonged dry periods in summer.
 Removing flower stalks helps keep the plant producing leaves for a longer period.
 Reseeds easily- removing flower heads helps decrease next season's volunteers